jmillxyz/Win32-OpenSSH-wiki/Project-Status.md

 Refer to project scope [here](https://github.com/PowerShell/Win32-OpenSSH/wiki/Project-Scope)

+#### Work in progress
+ - Following up on minor issues identified via penetration testing.
+ - Conversation with upstream community - seeking their feedback and evaluating integration plans.
+PR posted [here](https://github.com/openssh/openssh-portable/pull/63).
+Contentious areas of logic identified and refactoring work to converge Unix and Windows code is in progress.

 #### High level tasks completed
  - POSIX compliant IO wrapper on Win32 Overlapped IO: this enables Unix based OpenSSH code to work for and on Windows.
  - Visual Studio 2015 solution to build OpenSSH for Windows.